leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/box_trim.rst

 Trim Mode
    The operation to perform on the mesh; geometry can be either added or removed.
    When using the *Union* or *Join* mode the new geometry is assigned to a new :ref:`Face Set <sculpting-editing-facesets>`.
-When using *Difference* mode, interior geometry is also added to a new Face Set.
+When using *Difference* mode, interior geometry is also added to a new face set.

    Difference
       Removes geometry in the shape of the selection filling any holes that are created in existing geometry.